LuckySingh0297/ivf-ai-chatbot-rag/README.md

 # 🧪 Example Questions

 - What is IVF?
-- How long does an IVF cycle take?
+- How long does IVF take?
+- Is IVF painful?
-- Can women with PCOS undergo IVF?
+- Can PCOS patients undergo IVF?
 - What are IVF success rates?
-- Is IVF painful?
 - What is ICSI?
-- Can IVF help with low sperm count?
+- Can IVF help low sperm count?
+- Is IVF safe for women over 40?

 ---